szermatt/mistty/docs/source/shells.rst

 You'll get the same effect if you yank a multi-line command while in a prompt or go up the command history to a previous multi-line command.

+Please be aware that when editing a multi-line command in Bash, MisTTY may leave trailing spaces at the end of some lines.
+In situations where these are significant, you will need to remove trailing spaces using :kbd:`C-d` or :kbd:`DEL`.

 .. _bash_dirtrack:

 Directory tracking in Bash